mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

 ??? question "How can you make sure that the IDE loads a jar exactly once and then never again?"

-    > I have a .jar that depends on a native libray (.dll/.so/...).
+    > I have a .jar that depends on a native library (.dll/.so/...).
 To use it in an MPS plugin I have a stubs solution for it.
 Unfortunately, without further ado, MPS tries to reload the jar in some cases (e.g. after a rebuild).
-This will fail, because the JVM does not allow reloading of native libraries.
+This will fail because the JVM does not allow reloading of native libraries.

     > How can I avoid this problem?